 4. Sterilize Your Planting Soil

-Sterilizing your plant soil is a great way to get rid of pests, infestations, and fungus.
-It will deplete your soil completely of nutrients, but allow it to reset itself, too.
+Sterilizing your plant soil is a great way to get rid of pests, infestations, and fungi.
+It will deplete your soil completely of microbes, whether beneficial or harmful.
 This form of soil recycling can save you significant time and effort.

 To sterilize your plant soil, you basically have to freeze or heat all forms of life within that soil.
-For this reason, you’ll want to remove your plant first and keep it in a safe place, like a temporary pot.
-If you’re just going to report your plant altogether but want to keep the soil, that’s okay, too.
-But you need to sterilize it before doing anything else.
+For this reason, you’ll want to remove your plant first and keep it in a safe place.
+Keep in mind that you must repot your plant in fresh, sterile soil.

-Recycling soil works kind of like sterilizing (or, for our science geeks, technically pasteurizing) food or water.
+Recycling soil works similarly to sterilizing or pasteurizing food or water.
 You want to get it hot or cold to inhibit the lifecycle of any bacteria, virus, or fungi growing inside.
-Nothing can survive in high heat, or frigid temperature, for an extended period.
+Nothing can survive in high heat or frigid temperatures for an extended period.
 For this reason, you should also thoroughly fertilize and mulch your soil after sterilization.

 Boiling Water

-Boiling water is another quick, simple strategy.
-All you have to do is get your kettle going and then pour hot water over patches of your garden, avoiding plants.
+Boiling water is a quick and simple strategy.
+All you have to do is get your kettle going and then pour hot water over patches of your garden, avoiding plant roots.
 Then, you can proceed to mulch and fertilize the area to provide the necessary nutrients back to the soil.

 5. Use Natural Antifungal Remedies